-Last year’s pride celebrations marked 50 years since the Stonewall Rebellion, an event that sparked the modern LGBTQ+ rights movement in the United States.
+Pride celebrations in 2019 marked 50 years since the Stonewall Rebellion, an event that sparked the modern LGBTQ+ rights movement in the United States.
 In honor of the courage, pain, and persistence that got us where we are today, Mercy For Animals launched a campaign encouraging everyone to proudly embrace who they are.

-Also last year, Mercy For Animals Brazil participated in São Paulo’s traditional Pride Fair, setting up a demonstration showcasing how chickens are confined in the egg industry and marching with a banner.
+Also in 2019, Mercy For Animals Brazil participated in São Paulo’s traditional Pride Fair, setting up a demonstration showing how chickens are confined in the egg industry and marching with a banner.
 We also partnered with Brazilian drag queen and activist Leyllah Diva Black, who composed an exclusive song for Mercy For Animals and debuted it at Brazil’s veg fest.

 Last year was difficult for everyone.
 In the midst of the COVID-19 pandemic and widespread demonstrations calling for an end to police brutality and systemic racism, pride was an excellent reminder to embody compassion.
 Encouraging our supporters to be proud, brave, and kind, Mercy For Animals shared a message of solidarity and highlighted the contributions of Marsha P. Johnson, a Black trans woman and central figure in the Stonewall Rebellion.